These easy to make, healthy Paleo pumpkin pancakes are so yummy, your whole family will love them (even if they don’t follow the Paleo diet).

 Maple pecan butter tops these yummy pancakes.

 Instead of drowning these pancakes in maple syrup, we make homemade nut butter using pecans.
 This nut butter is SO delicious, and it pairs perfectly with the pumpkin pancakes.
 Don’t be tempted to skip this step; this pecan butter MAKES these pancakes!!

 In this short video, you can see how easy it is to whip up these healthy, yummy paleo pancakes.
 I’ve done this so many times, I could make these in my sleep!

-I love that these pancakes are baked; it is so much easier than standing over a skillet.
-Of course you can make these in a skillet like traditional pancakes, using coconut oil if following Paleo guidelines.
+My favorite way to make these pancakes is in the oven.
+It is quick, easy, and makes a whole bath at one time.
+Baking them is so much easier than standing over a skillet.
+If you prefer, you can make these in a skillet like traditional pancakes, using coconut oil if following Paleo guidelines.

 I’d love to hear from you if you try these or if you have anything to share.
 Thanks so much for stopping by!
 Be blessed, and stay savvy!!!

 - 1/2 cup pumpkin canned pumpkin (not pie filling)

 - Pinch of sea salt